XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 124. Where do Kubernetes Persistent Volumes exist physically?
 125. Can PVCs be created dynamically?
 126. How do you troubleshoot CrashLoopBackOff?
 Commands?
+127. What is the syntax for establishing communication between namespaces using ClusterIP?
+128. You have mentioned 5 replicas, but only 3 are running — which component fixes this and how?
+129. How will you troubleshoot pod errors returning 403 and 401?
+130. How do you continuously monitor a rolling update (kubectl command)?
+131. If I have to segregate communication in Kubernetes between 7 microservices and 3 — how will you do it?

 ---